SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 Workloads with a `jobDefinition` represent a job execution at a particular point in the lifecycle of the application or tenant.
 The following values are allowed for `type` in such workloads:

 - `Content`: A content deployer job that can be used to deploy (SAP BTP) service specific content from the application version.
 This job is executed as soon as a new `CAPApplicationVersion` resource is created in the cluster.
 Multiple workloads of this type may be defined in the `CAPApplicationVersion` and the order in which they are executed can be specified via `ContentJobs`.
 - `TenantOperation`: A job executed during provisioning, upgrade, or deprovisioning of a tenant (`CAPTenant`).
 These jobs are controlled by the operator and use the `cds/mtxs` APIs to perform HDI content deployment by default.
-In order to use `cds/mtx` APIs for HDI content deployment, set the environment variable `IS_MTXS_ENABLED` to `"false"` on the `TenantOperation` job.
-If a workload of type `TenantOperation` isn't provided as part of the `CAPApplicationVersion`, the workload with `deploymentDefinition` of type `CAP` will be used to determine the `jobDefinition` (`image`, `env`, etc. will be used and, in such cases, to trigger deployment via `cds/mtx` APIs, the environment variable `IS_MTXS_ENABLED` must be set in the `CAP` workload).
+If a workload of type `TenantOperation` isn't provided as part of the `CAPApplicationVersion`, the workload with `deploymentDefinition` of type `CAP` will be used to determine the `jobDefinition` (`image`, `env`, etc.).
 Also, if `cds/mtxs` APIs are used, `command` can be used by applications to trigger tenant operations with custom command.
 - `CustomTenantOperation`: An optional job which runs before or after the `TenantOperation` where the application can perform tenant-specific tasks (for example, create test data).

-> NOTE: `command` will be ignored for workloads of type `TenantOperation` (for non-mtxs-based scenarios) as this is controlled by the operator.
-Also, [`@sap/cds-mtx` is no longer supported with CDS 7](https://cap.cloud.sap/docs/releases/jun23#migration-from-old-mtx).

 ### Sequencing tenant operations

-A tenant operation refers to `provisioning`, `upgrade` or `deprovisioning` which are executed in the context of a CAP application for individual tenants (i.e. using the `cds/mtx` or similar modules provided by CAP).
+A tenant operation refers to `provisioning`, `upgrade` or `deprovisioning` which are executed in the context of a CAP application for individual tenants (i.e. using the `cds/mtxs` or similar modules provided by CAP).
 Within the `workloads`, we have already defined two types of jobs that are valid for such operations, namely `TenantOperation` and `CustomTenantOperation`.

 The `TenantOperation` is mandatory for all tenant operations.